annabella457/annabella457/README.md

 # Hi, I’m Annabella Bokla
   - I’m interested in object-oriented programming, and game development
-  - I'm currently working on a javascript repository to make a falling sand mini-game!
   - Looking to collaborate?
 You can reach me @ my LinkedIn: www.linkedin.com/in/annabella-bokla-983383291/

 # Specific Skills
-  Programming Languages: Java, C, C++, Python
+  Programming Languages: Java, C, C++, Python, SQL, F#

-  IDEs: Clion, VSCode
+  IDEs: Clion, VSCode, Android Studio

 <!---
 annabella457/annabella457 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.